1990eam/increase-api/README.md

 An Adapter ```app/adapters``` then handles the response and writes the file with which the API populates the DB according to the bytes size specifications provided.

-The API makes use of the [Interactor gem](https://github.com/collectiveidea/interactor)  to chain processes and organize them in a nice way.

 The PaymentBuilder ```app/builder``` processes the ```file.txt``` in chunks that will be passed to the **Interactor Organizer** ```app/interactors``` which will create and save each instance of the models detailed above.

+The API makes use of the [Interactor gem](https://github.com/collectiveidea/interactor)  .
+The organizer receives the data related to a Payment (header, transactions, discounts and footer) extracts it and creates the instances to populate the DB.
+I chose this gem because it allows to chain and organize processes together.

 # Execution: